Skip to content

 When a pneumothorax patient is on a ventilator, a chest tube drains the leaked air from the pleural space.
 Clinicians need to know how severe the leak is to decide when it's safe to remove the tube.
 The current method: watch the bubbling in the drainage chamber and make a subjective judgment.

 There's no standardized, objective measurement.
 No device on the market measures pulmonary air leak severity continuously and quantitatively.
-Patients stay on chest tubes longer than necessary because there's no clear data-driven threshold to trigger a weaning decision — which means more hospital days, more infection risk, and more discomfort for no clinical benefit.
+Patients stay on chest tubes longer than necessary because there's no clear data-driven threshold to trigger a weaning decision.
+This means more hospital days, more infection risk, and more discomfort for no clinical benefit.

 Current state